eddypopa361/onlyfindsrender/replit.md

 ## Overview

 This is a full-stack e-commerce showcase application built with React, Express.js, and PostgreSQL.
-The application serves as a product catalog and referral platform, specifically designed for showcasing designer replica products with affiliate links.
+The application serves as a product catalog and referral platform, specifically designed for showcasing designer products with affiliate links.
 It features a modern dark theme with purple accents, product filtering, search functionality, and an admin import system for managing product data.

 ## User Preferences